zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 ## Volunteer with us!

-We are currently looking for volunteers helping us to organise the upcoming Festival.
+We are currently looking for volunteers to help us to organise the upcoming Festival.
 We need volunteers on the day to do various jobs from moving tables to manning doors.
-In exchange for a few hours helping out, you get a run of the festival, meet like-minded people and have a first pick at the swap shops.
+In exchange for a few hours helping out you get a free workshop/talk pass, a chance to meet like-minded people and have a first pick at the swap shops.

 Please contact us at [volunteers@zerowastefestival.ie](mailto:volunteers@zerowastefestival.ie) to get involved.